 DARWIN AND THE NATURALISTS

-Nothing in biology makes sense
+Nothing in biology makes sense except in the light of

 - Theodosius Dobzhansky